 If you wish to be accepted as a professional, providing a professional product or service, you must pay attention to the details.
 Yes, it means I will read this post at least 27 times, and make 42 corrections, before posting.

-However, I recall a story which my mentor Craig Valentine told.
+However, I recall a story that my mentor Craig Valentine told.
 He and his wife once sat for 10 minutes reading a flyer from a local woman, who cleaned houses for a living.
 She had so many typos and mistakes that they kept looking for more.
 His reaction when he realized what had happened… “This is a direct marketer’s dream!
 I wouldn’t be surprised if she did this on purpose.”

 When the main goal is to get someone’s attention and remember you, and your service (yes, he did hire her), you sometimes use whatever methods will work.
 You certainly can’t rule out mistakes and typos.

 Another thing I wonder about is the future of publishing.
-As we pre-PC generations move up and out, the PC-generations are moving in.
+As we pre-PC generations move up and out, the PC generations are moving in.
 (Personal Computers not Politically Correct) Will they bring a typos-are-ok attitude with them and their fast thumbs?
 (If you are under 25, you’ll get the reference to the thumbs) Will rotfl, brb, lol and others take the place of correct spelling?
 (Please consult someone under 25 if you didn’t understand the last sentence) Will speed and the end result be more important than professional appearance?

 I can’t answer that.
 For now, I want the respect of my clients and prospective clients. (prospective not perspective) So I will continue to watch my grammar.
 How about you?